• Skip to primary navigation

 Method

-1. Mix: Place the oats, spices, seeds and kefir in a small jar and mix to combine (I used a working jar; a pint-sized Mason jar would work too).
+1. Place the oats, spices, seeds and kefir in a small jar and mix to combine (I used a working jar; a pint-sized Mason jar would work too).
 Mix in the nut butter if using, just enough to create some swirls in your oats.

 ⅓ cup old fashioned rolled oats, ⅛ teaspoon ground cinnamon, 1 dash cardamom, 2 teaspoons chia seeds, ⅔ cup vanilla kefir, 1 tablespoon peanut butter

-2. Top: Wash and add the fresh berries on top of your oats, place the lid on your jar and refrigerate overnight or up to 2 days.
+2. Wash and add the fresh berries on top of your oats, place the lid on your jar and refrigerate overnight or up to 2 days.

 ½ cup fresh berries

-3. Enjoy: Mix the fresh berries in a little, top with honey or maple syrup if desired, and enjoy!
+3. Mix the fresh berries in a little, top with honey or maple syrup if desired, and enjoy!
 (There is no need to cook or warm the oats, unless you'd like to heat them a little on the stove or in the microwave.)

 2 teaspoons honey